Albert Kelly (Mayor, Bridgeton)

-On Thursday, November 20, 2014, New Jersey’s mayors elected Albert Kelly, Mayor of Bridgeton, to the position of First Vice President of the New Jersey State League of Municipalities.
+On Thursday, November 17, 2016, New Jersey’s mayors elected James Casella, Mayor of East Rutherford, to the position of First Vice President of the New Jersey State League of Municipalities.

-As First Vice President of the New Jersey League of Municipalities, Mayor Kelly will help lead the Association of New Jersey’s 565 municipal governments.
-He will represent the interests and needs of New Jersey’s local elected officials to county, state and federal officials.
+As First Vice President of the New Jersey League of Municipalities, Mayor Cassella will help lead the Association of New Jersey’s 565 municipal governments.
+He will represent the interests and needs of New Jersey’s local elected officials to county, state, and federal officials.